 12 Family-Friendly Outings Near Killeen, Texas

 While one drive through Texas might make you feel like you’re in the middle of nowhere, that couldn’t be further from the truth.
-Fort Hood is located outside of any major cities.
-While you're stationed there, you may choose to live in Killeen (as many military families do), and you'll find that you have the best of both worlds, a military and family-friendly area to live with easy access to big-city amenities.
+Fort Cavazos, formerly called Fort Hood, is located outside of any major cities.
+While you're stationed at Fort Cavazos, you may choose to live in Killeen (as many military families do), and you'll find that you have the best of both worlds, a military and family-friendly area to live with easy access to big-city amenities.

-You might find the fact that Dallas, Houston, and San Antonio are all within a three hours’ drive comforting if you’re from a more urbanized community.
-But you also might be surprised when you don't rely on them.
-When you live in K-Town, your back yard is packed with family-friendly adventures — so much so that you might not find the time to do them all!
+Dallas, Houston, and San Antonio are all within a three hours’ drive.
+But when you live in K-Town, your back yard is packed with family-friendly adventures — so much so that you might not find the time to do them all!

 1. Altitude Trampoline Park